Descendants (franchise): Descendants: School of Secrets (2015)

-Animated spin-off
+Descendants: Wicked World (2015–2017)

-Right after the film finished airing on Disney Channel, it was announced that a CGI-animated short spinoff entitled Descendants: Wicked World would be released on September 18, 2015.
+Right after the film finished airing on Disney Channel, it was announced that an animated short spinoff entitled Descendants: Wicked World would be released on September 18, 2015.
 Furthermore, former Phineas and Ferb storyboard artist Aliki Theofilopoulos Grafft announced on Twitter that she was directing the series, with Jenni Cook as producer, and that the original cast would be reprising their roles.
+The animated short-form series has reached over 30 million viewers in the U.S. and generated over 100 million consumer engagements across the Disney Channel app, VOD, and YouTube.

-The Planning of the Royal Wedding
+The Planning of the Royal Wedding (2020)

 On November 6, 2020, an animated short prequel of the Descendants: The Royal Wedding television special was released on Disney Channel's YouTube channel.
 The series follows Mal and Evie as they prepare for the royal wedding with Dove Cameron and Sofia Carson reprising their roles.

+Chibi Tiny Tales (2024)

+In July 2024, the first Descendants films were featured in the Chibi Tiny Tales short series on Disney Channel's YouTube channel.

 Short films

 Under the Sea: A Descendants Short Story (2018)

 A short film, Under The Sea: A Descendants Short Story was released on September 28, 2018.
 The story revolves around Mal (Dove Cameron), who discovers a glowing orb in a forest.
 She then meets Dizzy (Anna Cathcart), who is wearing a necklace that is possessed by Uma (China Anne McClain).